Travels through Farynshire: The last post

 When the path starts to wind away from the cliff edge you know you’re reaching the top – well, as close to the top as the Meyrick will allow the public to get.

 The path opens up, there are fewer rocks and wild flowers, and then the first cottages appear.
 There is a small village just outside the Palace gates that house whatever support staff the Meyrick needs that do not live in the Palace grounds.
-At least, that was their original purpose, but these days one of them is a pub, another a souvenir shop, and the tea shop used to be where the stablehands once lived.
+At least, that was their original purpose, but these days one of them is a pub, another a souvenir shop, and the tea shop used to be where the stable hands once lived.

 There is a face in the Tall Gates’ intricately wrought white iron, the smiling face of the Meyrick who opened the gardens to the public, Meyrick the Goodly.
 There are debates as to whether she opened the gates due to her generosity and love for her people, or whether it was a more cynical move to silence the anti-Meyrick factions in Riversouth.
 It certainly achieved the latter (for a while), and earned her the epithet of Goodly.